khaledh/khaledh.github.io/docs/osdev/18-system-calls.md

   """
 ```

+Notice that I removed the infinite loop, as as the `exit` syscall does not return.
 Let's run it and see what happens.

 ```text
 kernel: Initializing Syscalls [success]